JustDanielNoah/FlowScope/README.md

 # Flow Scope

 **Flow Scope** is a mobile and web application that empowers users to monitor and understand their cardiovascular health using data from everyday wearable devices.
-With real-time AI analysis, proactive risk detection, and accessible reporting, Flow Scope transforms raw biometric data into actionable health insights—bridging the gap between daily wearables and medical intervention.
+With real-time AI analysis, proactive risk detection, and accessible reporting, Flow Scope transforms raw biometric data into actionable health insights, bridging the gap between daily wearables and medical intervention.

 ---